 New York law allows for serious charges to be brought against anyone accused of domestic violence.
 Judges, lawyers, and law enforcement agencies will often rush to make a decision due to the nature of domestic violence cases.
 This can lead to a swift arrest or the issuing of an Order of Protection.

 Having a New York record for domestic violence can damage your reputation as well as your freedom.
-It is important to hire an experienced criminal attorney to represent you if you are charged with domestic violence.
-Contact us today for a free consultation (631) 259-6060.
+It is important to hire an experienced Long Island domestic violence attorney to represent you and your rights if you are charged with domestic violence.
+Contact our Long Island, NY law firm for a free consultation at (631) 259-6060.

 24 hours a day, 7 days a week

-Initially, to be considered domestic violence under New York, the act must be alleged to have been committed between people who have a particular type of relationship with one another, such as:
+Initially, to be considered domestic violence under New York law, the act must be alleged to have been committed between people who have a particular type of relationship with one another, such as:

 The Order of Protection requires handguns and pistols to be surrendered along with revolvers, guns, rifles, shotguns, and any other firearms that are owned or in the possession of the police.
 A violation of an Order of Protection could lead to criminal contempt.
 Jason Bassett, an attorney in New York can provide a consultation free of charge and more information about Orders of Protection.